 “I need to issue a Credit Note.
 What should I do?”

-Never delete an invoice or amend an invoice after it has been issued.
+Never delete an invoice or amend an invoice after it has been issued to the client.
 If the figures need to be changed use a Credit Note.

 A credit note is simply a negative invoice.
 It replicates the original invoice in almost every way, though instead of the word “Invoice” it says “Credit Note”.
 That tells everybody that all the figures are to be recorded as negative amounts.
-The date on the credit note is normally the date that you prepared it, unless there are compelling reasons to use a different date.
+The date on the credit note is normally the date that you prepared the credit note (not the original invoice), unless there are compelling reasons to use a different date.

 As with an invoice, your credit note must be on your letterheaded paper.